Beach tag

 A sign telling visitors that beach tags are required in order to use Cape May, New Jersey's beaches.

 A beach tag (also beach badge, beach pass, or beach token) is an admission pass that must be purchased to access a beach.
 It is commonly associated with the Jersey Shore in the U.S. state of New Jersey, where many communities restrict summer beach access to residents and visitors who pay a fee for a daily, weekly, or seasonal pass.
 Beaches with a beach-tag program use the proceeds to offset the maintenance and staffing costs associated with running a beach, such as funding lifeguards, restrooms, and trash removal.

 History

 Beach tags for New Jersey beaches can be traced back to 1937 when some towns in the northern portion of the Jersey Shore such as Seaside Heights had brass beach badges marked by gender.
 Surf City on Long Beach Island started requiring beach tags in 1967.
 Stone Harbor became the first municipality in the southern portion of the Jersey Shore to require beach tags in 1971, and Sea Isle City followed suit in 1972.
 In Ocean City, beach tags were implemented in 1976, although discussions for beach fees in the city date back to the 1930s.
 Long Beach Township on Long Beach Island approved beach tags on November 5, 1976.
 In 2021, the Cape May County municipalities of Wildwood, North Wildwood, Wildwood Crest, and Upper Township - four of the five municipalities in New Jersey which do not have beach tags - were considering implementing them.
+On August 24, 2026, Upper Township approved a beach tag ordinance for the beaches in the Strathmere section of the township.